tiwanahamza/Assignment/README.md

 # Assignment
 The assignment given is completed.
-The given tasks were :
 Create a text box that will take an input from user as comma separated integers.
 Add HTML for the buttons and implement button click listeners to display the result.
 - Largest Number